chinnichaitanya/IncognitoThis/README.md

 # IncognitoThis

-Instantly open any existing tab in a private window!
+Instantly open any existing tab in a private window, and vice-versa!
 Currently available as an extension for Google Chrome and Chromium browsers.

 ## 🚀 Features

 With just a click, open any existing tab in a new incognito window.
+If enabled in incognito, can open tabs in the normal window, exactly like a toggle!

 ### 🏃Roadmap